astro-prog/MTC-tic-tac-toe-game/README.md

 ```

-Made with ❤️ by Astro
+Made with ❤️ by @astro-prog